CAVIAR Physics Microcomputer

 UvA Computer Museum catalogue nr 99.63

 CAVIAR (CAMAC Video Autonomous Read-out), developed about 1980 at CERN in Geneva, was a multi-purpose microcomputer for the interactive development, in-line control and monitoring of experiments in high-energy physics.
 The CAVIAR machine was used in conjunction with a CAMAC system, consisting of a set of I/O modules assembled in a 19" crate.
-Some of the CAMAC-modules (for instance, analog-to-digital converters) would directly be connected to measuring devices, while another module would give access to a host (mainframe) computer through a high-speed link.

 The CAVIAR uses a Motorola 6800 microprocessor with 32 kB of solid-state RAM.
 In 29 kB EPROM the BAMBI (BASIC-like) interpreter is stored.
 Using the BAMBI graphics commands, graphs and histograms can be shown on the built-in miniature monitor screen.
 An alphanumeric terminal is connected to CAVIAR for programming and entering commands.